 Hydro One records a liability for the estimated future expenditures required to remediate environmental contamination.
-A regulatory asset is recognized because management considers it to be probable environmental expenditures will be recovered in the future through the rate-setting process.
-The Company has recorded an equivalent amount as a regulatory asset.
-In 2022, the revaluation adjustment increased the environmental regulatory asset by \$3 million (2021 - \$18 million) to reflect changes in the recoverable portion of the Company's PCB and LAR environmental liabilities.
+A regulatory asset is recognized to the extent management considers it to be probable environmental expenditures will be recovered in the future through the rate-setting process.
+For the year ended December 31, 2023, the Company has recorded a portion of the liability as a regulatory asset.
+In 2023, the revaluation adjustment decreased the environmental regulatory asset by \$9 million (2022 - increased by \$3 million) to reflect changes in the recoverable portion of the Company's PCB and LAR environmental liabilities.
 The environmental regulatory asset is amortized to results of operations based on the pattern of actual expenditures incurred and charged to environmental liabilities.
 The OEB has the discretion to examine and assess the prudence and the timing of recovery of all of Hydro One's actual environmental expenditures.
-In the absence of rate-regulated accounting, with respect to the revaluation adjustment, 2022 OM&A expenses would have been higher by \$3 million (2021 - higher by \$18 million).
-In addition, 2022 amortization expense would have been lower by \$33 million (2021 - lower by \$30 million), and 2022 financing charges would have been higher by \$1 million (2021 - higher by \$1 million).
+In the absence of rate-regulated accounting, with respect to the revaluation adjustment, 2023 OM&A expenses would have been lower by \$9 million (2022 - higher by \$3 million).
+In addition, 2023 amortization expense would have been lower by \$14 million (2022 - \$33 million), and 2023 financing charges would have been higher by \$1 million (2022 - \$1 million).